Esri/angular-cli-esri-map/README.md

 This branch contains a simple but complete application that uses the ArcGIS API for JavaScript 4.x, which is an enterprise geospatial API, along with webpack and Angular CLI.
 It uses arcgis-webpack-plugin to help load ArcGIS JavaScript API modules.

 If you would like to create your own Angular CLI project from scratch and incorporate these components, [create a new Angular CLI project](https://cli.angular.io/) and copy the `src/app/` directory of this repo to your new project.
-You will need to install `arcgis-webpack-plugin`, `@angular-builders/custom-webpack` and `@types/arcgis-js-api` manually.
+You will need to install `arcgis-webpack-plugin`, `@angular-builders/custom-webpack` and `@types/arcgis-js-api` manually, and then you'll need to configure the css in `angular.json` (see the file in this branch for an example).

 If you don't want to use webpack then use `esri-loader` instead by checking out the [`master`](https://github.com/Esri/angular-cli-esri-map) branch of this repo. `esri-loader` lets you lazy load ArcGIS JavaScript API modules without webpack.